JulieNoh000/dms1_blog/posts/8_plan_for_assi2.md

 ---
 title: Plan for the Assignment 2
 published_at: 2024-08-13
-snippet: Mind map and the target audience and platform
+snippet: Mind map, the target audience and platform
 disable_html_sanitization: true
 allow_math: true
 ---